MaxXSoft/Risky32/README.md

 # Risky32

-Risky32 is a RISC-V simulator written in C++.
+Risky32 is a RISC-V emulator written in C++.

 ## Details